RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

-At this point I needed to decide "What is a road?".
+At this point I need to decide "What is a street?".
 Where do I draw the line between footway (pedestrains only), living_street (pedestrians have priority), cycleway (bikes allowed) or secondary_link (a road joining a motorway and another street)?

-I decided I wanted to be as incusive as possible with this definition.
+I want to be as incusive as possible with this definition.
 Motorways should be included as they have names, such as the Hume Highway (some have less interesting names like the M5 Motorway).
-I felt that link roads should be included as they are also mostly named.
+I feel that link roads should be included as they are also mostly named.
 Although there are also ones named 'Westlink M7 onramp', there shouldn't be so many of them that Westlink M7 is a contender for the most common street name.

-I the end I decided a street is something I'm allowed to  drive a car on.
+I have decided a street is something I'm allowed to drive a car on.
 This means I will remove the pedestrian and non-car orientated streets.
 It also means I will remove private streets or those without public access, such as those at Holsworthy Barracks.

-There is also the 'access' column which gives information on who can access this road. (give link to OSM)
+There is also the __['access' key](https://wiki.openstreetmap.org/wiki/Key:access)__ which gives information on who can access this road.

 ```python